zgershuny/bball-collection/README.md

 Week 5 - Due 5/17/2021

 Items Completed
-  1. Display players and/or teams and their cards (no option for sold or unsold - see challenges) and their possible combinatiosn
+  1. Display players and/or teams and their cards (no option for sold or unsold - see challenges) and their possible combinatiosn.
+If not in system, direct to a new page to add a card
   2. render sold and unsold cards on collections and sales page
   3. Improved the database schema/tables to make adding a new card easier
   4. Added feature to add grading company, player, team, parallel, and effect